 During the five months ended December 31, 2009, our compensation committee reviewed equity compensation for our named executive officers and, with input from our CEO (other than with respect to his own compensation), determined that it was appropriate to provide additional incentives for Messrs.
 Streit, Troughton, Keatley and Ricci to help us achieve our long-term growth and operational objectives, particularly those we expect to have as a public company.
 Accordingly, in November 2009, upon the recommendation of our compensation committee, our board of directors approved grants of options to purchase 400,000, 200,000, 150,000 and 100,000 shares of our common stock to Messrs.
 Streit, Troughton, Keatley and Ricci, respectively, each with an exercise price of \$20.01 per share.
 The determination of the number of shares of our common stock underlying each stock option grant was made with reference to a specified percentage of equity ownership in our company based on our compensation committee's recommendation in light of those individuals' respective performances, equity ownership and level of vesting and the equity positions of our other named executive officers.
-Based on our compensation committee's determination that the March and August 2009 stock option grants to Mr. Sowell were providing him with sufficient incentive to help us achieve our long-term growth objectives, our compensation committee did not recommend and our board of directors did not grant stock options to Mr. Sowell.
-In December 2009, our board of directors awarded 257,984 shares of common stock to Mr. Streit to compensate him for past services rendered to our company and further align his interests with those of our stockholders to increase the future value of our company.
-The number of shares awarded was equal to the number of shares underlying the fully-vested stock option that he had unintentionally allowed to expire unexercised in June 2009.
-This award restored Mr. Streit's equity ownership to the level that our compensation committee and bo
+Based on our compensation committee's determination that the March and August 2009 stock option grants to Mr. Sowell were providing him with sufficient incentive to help us achieve our long-term growth objectives, our compensation committee did not recommend and our board of directors did not grant stock options to Mr. Streit to compensate and board of directors and sought to expire unexercised in June 2009.
+This award restored Mr. Streit's equil to wenership to the level that our compensation committee and board of directors and compensation committee determined the size of the November 2009 award with reference to a percentage of equity ownership and level of vesting and the equity positions of our other named executive officers.
+Following their determinations, our stockholders to increase the future value of our company.
+The number of shares awarded mas

 In the case of each of the stock option grants described above, the exercise price of the stock option equaled 100% of the fair value on the date of grant in accordance with the terms of our 2001 Stock Plan.
-Each stock option vests and becomes exercisable as to 25% of the shares underlying the option on the first anniversary of the vesting commencement date, with the remainder of the shares vesting monthly in equal installments over the next three years.
-Each of these stock options has a tenvear term.
+Each stock option vested and became exercisable as to 25% of the shares underlying the option on the first anniversary of the vesting commencement date, and the remainder of the shares vesting monthly in equal installments over the next three years.
+Each of these stock options has a tenyear term.

-In general, our stock option grants to date have been made under our 2001 Stock Plan.
+Our stock option grants prior to the completion of our initial public offering in July 2010 were made under our 2001 Stock Plan.
 In June 2010, our board of directors adopted, and in July 2010 our stockholders approved, a new equity incentive plan and a new employee stock purchase plan.
-The 2010 Equity Incentive Plan replaces our 2001 Stock Plan and affords greater flexibility in making a wide variety of equity awards, including stock options, shares of restricted stock and stock appreciation rights, to executive officers and our other employees.
-The 2010 Employee Stock Purchase Plan enables eligible employees to periodically purchase shares of our Class A common stock at a discount.
-Participation in the 2010 Employee Stock Purchase Plan is available to all executive officers following this offering on the same basis as our other employees.
-See "- Employee Benefit Plans" below for descriptions of our 2001 Stock Plan, 2010 Equity Incentive Plan and 2010 Employee Stock Purchase Plan.
+The 2010 Equity Incentive Plan replaced our 2001 Stock Plan and affords greater flexibility in making a wide variety of equity awards, including stock options, shares of restricted stock and stock appreciation rights, to executive officers and our other employees.
+The 2010 Employee Stock Purchase Plan neables eligible employees to periodically purchase shares of our Class A common stock at a discount.
+Participation in the 2010 Employee Stock Plan, 2010 Equity Incentive Plan and 2010 Employee Stock Plan.